 An ideal cardiac regenerative medicine strategy should replace lost cardiomyocytes and recover myocardial functional contractility.
 Many advanced therapies under investigation, such as cell therapies and tissue engineering approaches, have achieved limited success [1].
 Therefore, the regeneration of a damaged heart still remains a major clinical challenge with a deep social and economic impact.

-BIORECAR project addresses the current limitations of direct cell reprogramming by a novel combined multidisciplinary and multifunctional approach, involving a multidisciplinary team (Figure 1), integrating tools from nanomedicine, biomaterials science and tissue engineering, with the aim to achieve a significant advancement in the knowledge of direct cell reprogramming in the perspective of a future clinical application.
+BIORECAR project addressed the current limitations of direct cell reprogramming by a novel multifunctional approach, involving a multidisciplinary team and integrating tools from nanomedicine, biomaterials science and tissue engineering, with the aim to achieve a significant advancement in the knowledge of direct cell reprogramming in the perspective of a future clinical application.

-In BIORECAR, direct reprogramming is achieved by the release of small RNA molecules, called “microRNAs” (miRNAs) to the cells populating cardiac scar.
-A combination of four miRNAs, called “miRcombo” is used as able to modify the behaviour of cardiac fibroblasts inducing their reprogramming into cardiomyocytes.
+In BIORECAR, direct reprogramming was studied by the release of small RNA molecules, called microRNAs (miRNAs) to the cells populating cardiac scar.
+A combination of four miRNAs, called miRcombo was used to modify the behavior of cardiac fibroblasts inducing their reprogramming into cardiomyocytes.

-The overall project aim (Figure 2) is achieved through:
+The overall project aim (Figure 1) was achieved through:

 Objective 1: The design of polymer nanoparticles, loaded with miRcombo, for a targeted and efficient direct reprogramming of human cardiac fibroblasts into cardiomyocytes;